fonoster/goodtok/README.md

 ## Bugs and Feature Requests

 For bugs or feature requests, please create an issue [here](https://github.com/fonoster/goodtok/issues).
-For questions, please see the [Discussions](https://github.com/fonoster/goodtok/discussions) section.
+For questions, please see the [Discussions] section (https://github.com/fonoster/goodtok/discussions).

 ## Known Issues

-- When running Goodtok without a TLS certificate, you must add the following to your browser to allow the camera to work: `chrome://flags/#unsafely-treat-insecure-origin-as-secure` or equivalent for your browser, because the camera will not work on an insecure origin.
+When running Goodtok without a TLS certificate, you must add the following to your browser to allow the camera to work: `chrome://flags/#unsafely-treat-insecure-origin-as-secure` or an equivalent for your browser.
+The camera will not work on an insecure origin.

 ## Contributing